- WWDC 2019 will be 3-7 June 2019

 - New Mac Pro is a possibility

-- Tickets will cost $1,599 and registration is open now until 20 March
+- Tickets cost $1,599 and registration was open until 20 March

 WWDC is one of the biggest dates in Apple's calendar, second only to the autumn iPhone launch in importance and hype.
 The Worldwide Developer Conference is Apple's summer training and networking event for software developers, but it begins with a series of product announcements that will be watched around the world.

-WWDC's opening keynote speech will reveal major updates to the software running on the Mac, iPhone, iPad, Apple Watch and Apple TV, and see the release of those software updates in beta form.
-There may be hardware unveilings too: WWDC 2017 saw the launch of the HomePod and three iPhone models have made their debuts at WWDC events.
+WWDC 2019's opening keynote speech will reveal major updates to the software running on the Mac, iPhone, iPad, Apple Watch and Apple TV, and see the release of those software updates in beta form.
+There may be hardware unveilings too: WWDC 2017 saw the launch of the HomePod, while three iPhone models have made WWDC debuts.

-In this article we reveal everything that is currently known about WWDC 2019 and speculate about everything that isn't.
-We're talking dates, times, product announcements to expect, how to get tickets, how to watch the keynote speech online if you can't make it to San Jose and more.
+In this article we reveal everything that's currently known about WWDC 2019 and speculate about everything that isn't.
+We're talking dates, times, product announcements, how to get tickets, how to watch the WWDC keynote speech if you can't make it to San Jose, and more.